sbrockma/std-format/README.md

 ## Library Bundle

-This library bundle is a Universal Module Definition (UMD) -module.
+- Bundled to a Universal Module Definition (UMD) - module.
 - Transpiled using babel, targets "> 0.25%, not dead".
 - Does not do polyfills!